-On the Sunday of the Vernal Equinox the project was inaugurated with performance of classical Indian Bharatanatyam dance choreographed by Divya Umakanth.
-Wheat was distributed to local schools, the L'Arche Community for people with learning difficulties, allotments and other local groups.
+On the Sunday of the Vernal Equinox the project was inaugurated with a performance of Indian Bharatanatyam dance choreographed by Divya Umakanth.
+Wheat was distributed to local schools, community groups, and allotments.

-Harvested on the Feast of Lammas (1st of August), it was then threshed and winnowed at the community Autumn event.
-School parties participated in its milling at the 200 year old windmill in Brixton, London.
+Harvested on the Feast of Lammas (1st of August), it was then threshed and winnowed by the local community.
+School parties participated in its milling, at the 200 year old windmill in Brixton, London.
 Bread was then baked and enjoyed as a Harvest celebration in October.

 "The Vernal project has been an amazing experience.
 It was conceived as a means of engaging the community and connecting us to the seasons, but the growing of wheat is rich in symbolism and graphically illustrates what is involved in giving “us our daily bread”.